Rebekah Jones: Florida Department of Health

+In March 2020, Jones used Esri's ArcGIS software to create Florida Department of Health's COVID-19 dashboard.
+She managed the dashboard team for two months.
+The following month, Carina Blackmore, an epidemiologist and the director for the division, assembled a small team including Jones "to develop new data for a reopening plan."
+When the criteria supplied by the White House showed that highly populated counties were ready to open, but not rural counties, Blackmore suggested lower populations might be held to a different standard to account for natural social distancing.
+Jones opposed the use of federal guidelines to make low-population areas more resilient to small, containable spikes in cases and disagreed with the epidemiologists on her team about methodology by which the state evaluated readiness to reopen.
+She opposed the way the state computed test positivity rates and believes that positive results for antibody testing should be included in cumulative case totals, which outside epidemiologists don't recommend, as they can skew results.

-Removal from the COVID-19 dashboard team
+Removal from COVID-19 team and firing

-Jones managed the dashboard for two months.
-On May 4, 2020, a Miami Herald reporter made an inquiry to DOH about evidence they said could indicate an earlier community spread from the published data, which was handled by Jones's team.
-The Tampa Bay Times and The Palm Beach Post reported the data field was removed the same day, but returned on May 5.
-Shamarial Roberson, Deputy Secretary of Health, said the field was unimportant and indicated when a patient believed their symptoms began.
-A spokesperson for the Department of Health responded that the dates Jones referred to corresponded to dates when individuals may have come into contact with the virus, rather than dates when they tested positive.
-Carina Blackmore, the director for the division, instructed Jones to disable exporting data files to ensure the data matched what was in their PDF counterpart.
-Jones was adamant that broad access to complete raw data was crucial for the academic community.
-When instructed by her superiors to restrict access to any of the data, she objected, claiming it was unethical.
+In May 2020, Florida news outlets reported a data field was removed from the dashboard data for less than 24 hours after a Miami Herald reporter made an inquiry to DOH about evidence they said could indicate an earlier community spread.
+The inquiry was handled by Jones's team.
+Shamarial Roberson, Deputy Secretary of Health, said the field was a self-reported date indicating when patients believed their symptoms began or may have come into contact with the virus.
+Division director Blackmore said she then instructed Jones to disable exporting data files to ensure the data matched what was in their PDF counterpart, which they were unaware Jones had published.
+Jones objected, claiming it was unethical.
 In emails she said, "This is the wrong call," and "I'm not pulling our primary resource for coronavirus data because he (Pritchard) wants to stick it to journalists."
 Blackmore said the temporary removal was due to concerns about privacy and potential misunderstanding and misuse of the field.
 The following day, Jones was removed from the COVID-19 dashboard team.
 She threatened to quit and went on leave.

-Firing from the Florida Department of Health

-On May 15, 2020, Jones sent an email to a public listserv suggesting her removal was punishment for a commitment to accessibility and transparency and should cast doubt on the data's integrity.
+She sent an email to a public listserv suggesting her removal from the dashboard team should cast doubt on the data's integrity, inferring it was punishment for her commitment to accessibility and transparency.

 On May 18, Jones was fired for insubordination, after refusing an offer to resign.
 The Associated Press reported that state records detailed repeated warnings by her supervisor not to publicly discuss her work without permission, including releasing unauthorized charts.
-The spokesperson for Florida governor Ron DeSantis said Jones was dismissed for making unilateral decisions about the dashboard without consulting others on the team.
-Her superiors testified that they were unaware that she had made raw data available for export that did not match.
-Jones disputes the state's claims and alleges that she was fired because she refused to manipulate data to indicate reopening readiness in rural counties to align with DeSantis's reopening plan.
+The spokesperson for Florida Governor Ron DeSantis said Jones was dismissed for making unilateral decisions about the dashboard without consulting others on the team, to which her superiors testified.
+Jones alleged she was fired because she refused to manipulate data to indicate reopening readiness in rural counties to align with the governor' reopening plan.